Influence of Rotation on Fingering Convection in Planetary Cores: Introduction

-The objective of this study is to characterise the dynamics of fingering convection under conditions relevant to metallic cores.
-The study focuses on thick stable layers, particularly suitable for Mercury, but thermally-stratified regions in liquid outer cores are also relevant for the Earth \citep[\eg][]{Greenwood2021} and Ganymede \citep{Hauck2006}.
-This work builds on recent studies by \citet{Guervilly2022} and \citet{Tassin2024}, both of which explore fingering convection in spherical shell geometries across wide regions of parameter space. \citet{Tassin2024} investigates the non-rotating regime, while \citet{Guervilly2022} considers the regime where rotational effects dominate over stratification (a regime that we will quantify below).
+\revisiontwo{The motivation of this work is to characterise the dynamics of fingering convection under conditions relevant to metallic cores.
+As a first step in this direction, we use a simplified spherical shell model, where the dynamics of the stable layer is studied in isolation from the deeper convective layer.
+The study focuses on thick stable layers, which are expected to be particularly suitable for Mercury.
+Thermally stratified regions in liquid outer cores are also relevant for the Earth \citep[\eg][]{Greenwood2021} and Ganymede \citep{Hauck2006}. } This work builds on recent studies by \citet{Guervilly2022} and \citet{Tassin2024}, both of which explore fingering convection in spherical shell geometries across wide regions of parameter space. \citet{Tassin2024} investigates the non-rotating regime, while \citet{Guervilly2022} considers the regime where rotational effects dominate over stratification (a regime that we will quantify below).
 In the latter case, at low forcing (\ie small Rayleigh numbers), the flow organises into tall, columnar structures aligned with the rotation axis, with azimuthal size comparable to the layer thickness \citep{Monville2019,Mather2021}.
 As the forcing increases, these structures become increasingly sheet-like and thin in azimuth while remaining axially elongated.
 Radial motions remain largely laminar, and strong equatorially-symmetric zonal (\ie axisymmetric and azimuthal) flows develop, eventually dominating the non-axisymmetric flow.
 In contrast, in the absence of rotation, \citet{Tassin2024} finds that the fingers align radially. \citeauthor{Tassin2024} further examines how thermal and compositional fluxes, velocities, and finger sizes scale with key dimensionless parameters, deriving new scaling laws.
 Additionally, they identify a secondary instability characterised by the formation of large-scale toroidal jets that distort the fingering structures and induce relaxation oscillations.
 Given the uncertainty surrounding the stratification strength in Mercury’s stable layer, the present study aims to bridge the gap between the strongly-stratified, non-rotating regime of \citet{Tassin2024} and the weakly-stratified, rapidly-rotating regime of \citet{Guervilly2022}.
 We focus specifically on identifying the conditions under which the transition between these regimes occurs.
 As a first step in addressing this complex problem, magnetic fields are neglected in the present model.

 The paper is structured as follows.
 Section~\ref{sec:model} presents the mathematical and computational formulation of the model.
 Section~\ref{sec:results} details the results, including the dynamics across weak, intermediate, and rapid rotation regimes, the emergence of differential rotation (\ie zonal flows), and the efficiency of convective transport.
 Concluding remarks are provided in Section~\ref{sec:conclusion}.